VortrexFTW/v-essentials/README.md

 ## Resources
 ### v-admin
 Server management and moderation.
-People added as admin can kick, ban, etc. Bans are saved with IP, reason, admin, and timestamp.
+People added as admin can kick, ban, etc. Bans are saved with IP, token, reason, admin, and timestamp.
-Also has ability to block game trainers (GTA IV only) and built-in SCM/SCO game scripts (some trainers and mods use these and blocking them will prevent them being used on your server.)
-Any player who joins with an admin's name but wrong IP will be automatically kicked.
+Also has ability to block game trainers (GTA IV only) and built-in SCM/SCO game scripts (some trainers and mods use these and blocking them will prevent them being used on your server).
+Any player who joins with an admin's name but wrong token will be automatically kicked.

 ### v-afk
 AFK detection using game focus/defocus (alt+tab).
 If `v-scoreboard` is loaded, it'll show "PAUSED" next to AFK players in the list.
 If `v-nametags` is loaded, the nametag will show a red "PAUSED" above AFK players heads.